raspberrypilearning/gbic-pair-programming-2/en/step_4.md

+As well as thinking about the ground rules for successful pairing, it's important to consider how best to set up your classroom to allow students to work effectively in pairs.

 ## Pairing pupils

 Ideally, pairings should begin during the Introduction to Pair Programming lesson and remain the same until the end of Unit 1.
 Pupils could then change pairings at the beginning of Unit 2, if it is felt to be necessary or beneficial.
 It is not recommended to change pupil pairings more often because pairings need some time to develop appropriate ways of working together as part of the Pair Programming approach.
 Potential pairings could be between pupils with relatively more or less advanced skills, or between pupils who have similar attitudes towards classwork or a 'social affinity'.